rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

 ### Kubelet

-the `kublet` is the master of the node, it is responsible for all tasks on the pod and frequently sends data back to the master node on the status of the environment and the containers on them
+the `kubelet` is the master of the node, it is responsible for all tasks on the pod and frequently sends data back to the master node on the status of the environment and the containers on them

 Responsibilities include:
   - registers node with the kubernetes cluster
   - initiate container runtime to pull docker image to crete pod
   - Monitors the state of the pod and the container and reports back to the master node

-**NOTE** `kubeadm` does not deploy `kublet`, you must always install `kubelet` manually on the worker nodes
+**NOTE** `kubeadm` does not deploy `kubelet`, you must always install `kubelet` manually on the worker nodes

 You can download the file from the kubernetes site.
 Install it of the worker node and run it as a service